davidwesst/davidwesst.github.io/a-lesson-in-humility/index.md

+---
 title: A Lesson in Humility
 tags:
 - twitch
 - other-test
-date: 2014-08-05 06:38:31
+date: "2014-08-05T06:38:31"
+excerpt: "This long weekend I changed up the formula in stream and did some stuff off the cuff with respect to setup and playing consoles I hadn't streamed before."
 ---

-This long weekend I changed up the formula in stream and did some stuff off the cuff with respect to setup and playing consoles I hadn&#39;t streamed before.
+[1]: game-fail_315x256.jpg

 <!-- more -->

 This long weekend I changed up the formula in stream and did some stuff off the cuff with respect to setup and playing consoles I hadn't streamed before.

 It didn't go well.

-{% asset_img game-fail_315x256.jpg %}
+![1]

 ### Devistation